Skip to main content

 Does your specialty recommend doing away rotations?

-The decision to complete an audition rotation is made based on a balance between students' overall competitiveness (compared to their peers nationally) weighed against the relative prestige of the school they most desire to matriculate to.
+Away rotations are becoming more common in anesthesiology.
+The decision to complete an away rotation is made based on a balance between students' overall competitiveness (compared to their peers nationally) weighed against the relative prestige of the program they most desire to match at.
 This requires a very honest appraisal of their qualifications with their adviser and program director.
-For example, a third-quartile M4 with USMLE scores at or below national mean (but within at least 1 SD below the mean) will very likely need to audition to increase their desirability for a given program.
+For example, a third-quartile M4 with a Step 2 score at or below national mean (but within at least 1 SD below the mean) will very likely need to complete an away rotation to increase their desirability for a given program.

 If your specialty recommends doing away rotations, how many "aways" do you recommend?

 This again is related to the explanation for the above question.
 In general, more than two away rotations compromises an otherwise enriching experience that can be gained from the fourth-year electives and starts to look less than desirable on a transcript.
-An audition is simply that: an opportunity to exhibit one's work ethic, fund of knowledge and personality in an attempt to increase the chances of a successful match.
+Think of an away rotation like an audition; an opportunity to exhibit one's work ethic, fund of knowledge and personality in an attempt to increase the chances of a successful match.
 It is not to get further training in anesthesiology.
 That is, of course, what residency training is for.

 If away rotations are necessary, when should they be completed?